U.S. Department of Transportation

-ELCSI–PFS is conducted under and supported by the Development of Crash Modification Factors program.
+ELCSI–PFS is conducted under and supported by the Development of Crash Modification Factors (DCMF) program.
 The ELCSI–PFS, which consists of 40 State department of transportation (DOT) members, provides technical feedback on priority safety improvement evaluations to the DCMF program for low- to high-cost improvements and implements new safety improvements to facilitate evaluations.

-The DCMF program provides research products such as new statistical methodologies, identification of focus crash types, and current and future CMF research needs to support ELCSI–PFS efforts.
+The DCMF program provides research products such as new statistical methodologies, identification of focus crash types, and current and future crash modification factors (CMF) research needs to support ELCSI–PFS efforts.

 Methodology: The methodology used has been an Empirical Bayes evaluation, using before and after data to determine the effectiveness of the selected strategies in reducing the number and severity of crashes.
 However, this study will partner with the American Statistical Association (ASA) to advance highway safety evaluation research through the Expert Statistical Support Team effort (starting June 2016.)

-To support the ELCSI–PFS efforts, the Federal Highway Administration (FHWA) and the DCMF program conduct regular technical experts meetings in cooperation with ASA to identify new statistical methodologies and improve and advance the current practices used in the development of safety performance functions (SPFs) and CMFs.
+To support the ELCSI–PFS efforts, the FHWA, and the DCMF program conduct regular technical experts meetings in cooperation with ASA to identify new statistical methodologies and improve and advance the current practices used in the development of safety performance functions (SPFs) and CMFs.

 Figure 1.
 States Participating in the ELCSI–PFS.